 • 1 cup frozen peas

-• Optional: 3 tbsp. finely chopped Italian parsley or chives, 1-2 tsp lemon juice
+• Optional: 3 tablespoons finely chopped Italian parsley or chives, 1-2 teaspoons lemon juice

 Instructions

-• SAUTÉ: Set a 6-quart pressure cooker to the "sauté" function.
-Add in 2 tablespoons butter.
-Once mostly melted, add in onion and garlic.
-Season well (I add 1/2 tsp each of salt & pepper).
-Cook, stirring frequently, until onions are becoming translucent, about 3-5 minutes.
-Mix through the Italian seasoning and dried thyme.
-Add in the uncooked rice (no liquid yet).
-Cook, stirring constantly, for 1 full minute.
-Pour in 1/3 cup chicken stock and scrape the bottom of the pot to release any browned bits (or you'll end up with the "burn" warning!).
-Cook for 1 more full minute, liquid should be mostly evaporated.
+• Set a 6-quart pressure cooker to "sauté."
+Add 2 tablespoons of butter.
+When mostly melted, add onion and garlic.
+Season with 1/2 teaspoon each of salt and pepper.
+Cook, stirring frequently, until onions are translucent, about 3-5 minutes.
+Mix in Italian seasoning and dried thyme.
+Add uncooked rice and cook, stirring constantly, for 1 minute.
+Pour in 1/3 cup chicken stock and scrape the pot bottom to release browned bits, preventing a "burn" warning.
+Cook for 1 more minute until the liquid evaporates.

-• FINISHING TOUCHES: Remove the instant pot insert and place it on a heating pad or trivet.
-Add in the remaining 2 tablespoons butter, stirring vigorously until fully melted.
-Once melted, add in the cream.
-Stir until incorporated.
-Next, add in the peas and gently stir through to warm, about 30 seconds.
-Finally, add in the Parmesan cheese, gradually (2-3 tbsp at a time), stirring gently as you add it in (Note 4).
-If desired, add in parsley and lemon juice.
-Taste and adjust seasonings to taste.
-(I typically add another 1/4-1/2 tsp of salt & 1/4 tsp pepper.)
+• Remove the Instant Pot insert and place it on a heating pad or trivet.
+Add the remaining 2 tablespoons of butter, stirring until fully melted.
+Stir in the cream until incorporated.
+Add the peas and gently stir for about 30 seconds to warm them.
+Gradually add the Parmesan cheese, 2-3 tablespoons at a time, stirring gently, see note 4.
+If desired, add parsley and lemon juice.
+Taste and adjust seasonings; I usually add another 1/4-1/2 teaspoon of salt and 1/4 teaspoon of pepper.

-• ENJOY PROMPTLY: Risotto should have a porridge-like consistency and is best served ASAP (otherwise it gets gluggy -- add a splash more of cream if needed/starts to get too thick)!
-(See Note 5 for a definition of the term gluggy.)
-Spoon into serving bowls.
-Garnish with an extra sprinkle of Parmesan cheese if desired.
-Enjoy immediately!
+• Risotto should have a porridge-like consistency and is best served immediately (it can become gluggy; add a splash of cream if it gets too thick).
+See Note 5 for the definition of gluggy.
+Spoon into serving bowls, garnish with extra Parmesan if desired, and enjoy immediately!

 Video